Below we answer frequently asked questions about cell phone signal boosters.

-The Drive 4G-X is an affordable booster that is great for RVs, trucks and vans at a cost of $479.99 .
+The Drive Reach is a powerful booster that is great for cars, trucks, and vans at a cost of $499.99.
 It provides coverage for multiple simultaneous users and max uplink/downlink power for reliable connections at long distances from the nearest cell tower.

 Q. Is there a monthly subscription fee to use a cell phone booster?

 Q. How long does it take to install a cell phone booster?

 A. Bottom line: it depends.
 Generally speaking, vehicle cell signal boosters can be installed faster than indoor boosters.
-Installation of the weBoost Drive 4G-M or Drive 4G-X might take between 10 and 20 minutes and the Connect RV 65 or Drive 4G-X RV slightly longer.
+Installation of the weBoost Drive Reach or Drive X might take between 10 and 20 minutes and the Connect RV 65 or Drive X RV slightly longer.

-A simple installation of the Home 4G indoor booster might require 10 – 15 minutes, and for the Connect 4G you would need to allow more time.
-Obviously if the building requires a more complex installation, like multiple device-side antennas or pulling coax cable through an attic or crawl space, the job may take 2 or 3 hours.
+A simple installation of the Home Room indoor booster might require 20 – 30 minutes, and for the Home MultiRoom you would need to allow more time.
+Obviously, if the building requires a more complex installation, like multiple device-side antennas or pulling coax cable through an attic or crawl space, the job may take 2 or 3 hours.

 Q. How do I know where my carrier’s nearest cell tower is?